tobilg/serverless-aws-static-websites/README.md

 * A S3 bucket containing your static website
 * A CloudFront distribution for global hosting via CDN
 * A HostedZone on Route53 with A records for your domain name
-* A Lambda function for automatic SSL certificate generation via ACM for your domain name
+* A Lambda function for automatic SSL certificate generation via ACM for your domain name (run once upon deployment)

 ## Preconditions
 This guide assumes that you have a pre-existing domain which you want to use for hosting your static website.
 Furthermore, you need to have access to the domain's DNS configuration.